roohy466/matworkbench/README.md

 2) Connectome Workbench

-The current version has beeb tested in Linux and Mac
+The current version has been tested in Linux and Mac